platanus/pincers/README.md

 ```ruby
 pincers = Pincers.for_webdriver :chrome
 ```

-You can also pass a webdriver object, or another symbol like :firefox or :phantomjs
+You can also pass a webdriver object, or another symbol like `:firefox` or `:phantomjs`.

 ### Basic Navigation

-If you are using webdriver, the first thing to do is to navigate to some url:
+The first thing to do is to navigate to some url:

 ```ruby
 pincers.goto 'www.crabfarm.io'